carolinearvidsson/lin513/README.md

 ---

 ## 1. Data <a name='data'></a>
-The data used for the program consists of a subset of the CompLex corpus ([Shardlow, Cooper and Zampieri, 2020](https://arxiv.org/pdf/2003.07008.pdf)) provided as part of [SemEval 2021 (Task 1)](https://sites.google.com/view/lcpsharedtask2021).
+The data used for the program consists of a subset of the CompLex corpus ([Shardlow, Cooper and Zampieri, 2020](https://arxiv.org/pdf/2003.07008.pdf)) and was provided as part of [SemEval 2021 (Task 1)](https://sites.google.com/view/lcpsharedtask2021).
 The data consists of a collection of sentences from multiple domains and for each sentence there is a chosen target word.
 The sentences' target words are annotated using a 5-point Likert scale (1 very easy – 5 very difficult), and then normalized to a 0 – 1 scale (0 being the least difficult).

 Training and test files are tab separated (.tsv) in which each row represents a target word in context, and columns have the the following column structure: